TheResinger/bamazon/README.md

-# Bamazon
+# bamazon

-This is a Node CLI app that utalizes MySQL Databases for purchasing items.
+A node CLI Application designed to emulate a store front utilizing MySQL databases.
+## TODO

+## Technologies Used

+1. mySQL
+2. Node.js